Insomniac hack files leak news on Wolverine, Spider-Man 3, and more

 Scattered Spider Attacking Finance & Insurance Industries - Hackers very frequently target the finance and insurance sectors due to the large volumes of sensitive data that they own.
 These areas manage huge quantities of valuable as well as critical financial information, personal identities, and intellectual ...

-1 month ago Gbhackers.com
+1 year ago Gbhackers.com Scattered Spider

 Cyber Insights 2023: Cyberinsurance - The result is more than a dozen features on subjects ranging from AI, quantum encryption, and attack surface management to venture capital, regulations, and criminal gangs.
 In 2022, Russia invaded Ukraine with the potential for more serious and more ...

-1 year ago Securityweek.com
+2 years ago Securityweek.com

 Congressman Coming for Answers After No-Fly List Hack - U.S. Congressman Bennie Thompson is demanding answers from airlines and the federal government after a "massive hack" of the no-fly list.
 The congressman sent a letter to the airlines and the Department of Homeland Security asking for an explanation ...